Ptolemaic Indexing: Experimental Results

-It is worth noting that the \ptolemaic filters used in \fig~\ref{fig:filtering} are \emph{pure}, that is, not combined with a triangular bound. \fig~\ref{fig:relative} illustrates the relative contribution of the triangular and \ptolemaic pivoting bounds, if both are used in range search where the radius covers the ten nearest objects, on 100,000 uniformly random ten-dimensional vectors (averaged over ten data sets, each tested with 100 queries drawn randomly from the data set).
-The pivots were chosen uniformly at random from the data set.
-In this figure, only negatives are shown---that is, objects that need to be filtered out before the ten nearest neighbors are left.
-The four regions represent \begin{inparaenum}[(\itshape 1\upshape)] \item objects filtered out only by the \ptolemaic bound, \item objects that both bounds are able to filter out, \item objects filtered out only by the triangular bound, and \item objects that neither bound manages to disqualify. \end{inparaenum}
+It is worth noting that the Ptolemaic filters used in \fig~\ref{fig:filtering} are \emph{pure}, that is, not combined with a triangular bound. \fig~\ref{fig:filtercontrib} illustrates the relative contribution of the triangular and Ptolemaic pivoting bounds, if both are used in range search where the radius covers the ten nearest objects, on $100\,000$ uniformly random ten-dimensional vectors, averaged over $100$ queries.
+Queries and pivots were drawn from the same distribution as the data.
+The filtering power is measured as the number of objects eliminated by the given bounds during search.
+The four regions represent \begin{inparaenum}[(\itshape 1\upshape)] \item objects filtered out only by the Ptolemaic bound, \item objects that both bounds are able to filter out, \item objects filtered out only by the triangular bound, and \item objects that neither bound manages to disqualify. \end{inparaenum} A progression similar to that in \fig~\ref{fig:filtercontrib} was also found for clustered data, with a somewhat less pronounced difference (data not shown).